raspberrypilearning/safeguarding-module/en/step_1.md

 All programmes run and supported by the Raspberry Pi Foundation should always be a safe space for all everyone.
 By maintaining a safe environment, you are allowing young people to thrive and learn to code completely carefree.

 Clubs can have young people in attendance from different schools, backgrounds, and ages.
-Therefore, making sure this safe space is protected is crucial to ensure they can make new friends and share a common interest.
+Therefore, it is crucial to make sure this safe space is protected to ensure young people can make new friends and share a common interest.

 ### Legislation